projectacrn/acrn-hypervisor/doc/tutorials/rtvm_workload_design_guideline.rst

 .. _rtvm_workload_guideline:

-Real time VM application design guidelines
+Real-Time VM Application Design Guidelines
 ##########################################

 An RTOS developer must be aware of the differences between running applications on a native